infiniflow/infinity/docs/guides/search_guide.md

 For incoming streaming vectors, Infinity executes a brute-force search rather than building index first, ensuring a real-time search experience.
 The search results are from both the incoming streaming vectors and those indexed.
 This search strategy is applied autonomously, without the need for human intervention.

-Infinity also shas innate support for multi-vector search.
-Each row in a table represents a document, which is a collection of vectors, each represnting a chunk of the document.
-Infinity then builds vector index on these vectors to retrieve the top K documents (rows).
-This modeling applies to many scenarios.
+Infinity also has built-in support for multi-vector search.
+Each row in a table represents a document, comprising a collection of vectors that represent chunks of the document.
+Infinity builds a vector index on these vectors to retrieve the top K documents (rows).
+This model is applicable to many scenarios.

 ## Sparse vector search